Sirtmax®

 MECHANISM OF ACTION

-Animal and in vitro research has shown that black turmeric inhibits pancreatic lipase (a fat-digesting enzyme) and glycation, a reaction that can cause oxidative damage.[2],[3] In addition, it has a favorable impact on adipogenesis (fat cell differentiation) and the secretion of adiponectin, which regulates glucose levels.[4]
+Animal and in vitro research has shown that black ginger inhibits pancreatic lipase (a fat-digesting enzyme) and glycation, a reaction that can cause oxidative damage.[2],[3] In addition, it has a favorable impact on adipogenesis (fat cell differentiation) and the secretion of adiponectin, a hormone which regulates glucose levels.[4]

 SAFETY